JJ/hoborg/text/text.md

 Meet the mechanical man
 ----------------------------------

-There he was, gleaming in places, rusty in others, its history written in its bumps and patches like the history of a person is written in the wrinkles of its face.
-Rolling and whistling and frolicking to the general merriment of the public.
+There he was... a patchwork of gleaming steel and rotting rust; a history written in bumps and patches,  as poignant and undeniable as looking upon the wrinkles of an elderly face.
+He Rolled and whistled, while frolicking along, to the general merriment of the public.
+I use *he*  quite liberally here, since I'm talking about a mechanical man.
-And I'm using *he* liberally here, since I'm talking about a mechanical man.
-A mechanical being.
-A mechanical... gimmick that looks like a man.
+Quite literally, a mechanical being.
+A mechanical... gimmick born of the incessant need of man to reinvent himself.

 I didn't really liked it or even the idea of it, but I had no other way out than be attached to it.
 On the other hand, the